redshifter/tribes2works/index.md

 Deathmatch involving only the blaster.
 This was fleshed out into a full gametype unlike the other DM variants on this list.
 Most of the maps are indoors, making it more <s>fun</s> spammy.

 ##### Shrike Deathmatch
 A gametype I made when I had morbid curiosity.
-You accelerate really fast into the thing.
+You accelerate really fast into the field of battle.

 ##### Chaingun Deathmatch
 Deathmatch only involving the chaingun.
 I mostly made this as a joke.